EanNewton/Awesome-Reading-List/README.md

 * [Always more history](https://www.hillelwayne.com/post/always-more-history/)
 * [Booting the IBM 1401](http://www.righto.com/2021/02/an-ibm-1401-mainframe-computer-at.html)
 * [Decades of Computing: Machines built to last](https://www.datagubbe.se/30yearcomp/)
+* [Don't Touch: The Story of the U-Force](https://thegaminghistorian.com/dont-touch-the-story-of-the-u-force/) - (37 minute video) All about the Nintendo U-Force and why you've never heard of it.
 * [EXE Magazine interview with Anders Hejlsberg on Delphi](https://www.theopenforce.com/2020/02/anders-hejlsberg-delphi-1995.html) - (1995)
 * [Hercules: IBM S/370 and ESA/390 Emulator](http://www.jaymoseley.com/hercules/)
 * [How To Code](http://jvaltane.kapsi.fi/amiga/howtocode/) - (1993)